schilkp/Tonbandgeraet/docs/doc/valmarkers.md

 ## Example

-Consider the following firmware snippet that implements some for of buffer.
+Consider the following firmware snippet that implements some form of buffer.
 The functions to add and remove data from the buffer are instrumented with value markers to track how much data the buffer contains at any given time.